All You Need to Know About the Inject Function in Angular 14

 Conclusion

-Inject function in angular has made injecting dependency a lot easier.
+Inject function has made injecting dependency a lot easier – it allows you to simplify the code and assist you in solving customary problems linked with dependency injection.
 Not only that, but it is also a cleaner approach as it avoids a lot of parameters in the constructor.
-However, it is still a new approach and will probably be upgraded in the next release.
+However, inject function angular is still a new approach and will probably be upgraded in the next release.

 Let's make it happen